Meet the members of Babington House, our first rural retreat

 8. Angel Mackintosh, musician

-Nineteen-year-old musician Angel Mackintosh may not have entered her twenties yet, but she can give any of the people in this list a run for their money when it comes to long-standing membership.
+Musician Angel Mackintosh is only in her early twenties, but she can give any of the people in this list a run for their money when it comes to long-standing membership.
 ‘When my parents lived in east London, I was made a Founder member of Shoreditch House when I was a very young child – Saturday rooftop swims and the sweet jars were my go-to.’
 Now, living between Somerset and London, Mackintosh makes full use of both our city and country Houses for everything from meetings with her band to a weekly family brunch.

-Her perfect day at Babington House starts with a walk through the woods with her Doberman puppy, Tewkesbury, followed by a gym session, ice bath and massage at Cowshed.
-Then, a healthy lunch of poached salmon and spinach with an iced oat milk matcha latte.
+Her perfect day at Babington House starts with a walk through the woods with her Doberman, Tewkesbury, followed by a gym session, ice bath, massage at Cowshed and a lunch of poached salmon and spinach with an iced oat milk matcha latte.
 Afternoons are spent relaxing by the fire in the Library: ‘The Snugs and Library are where Tewkesbury feels most at ease, so you’ll usually find me in there cuddled up with her.’
-As for her favourite memory, it’s a toss-up.
-‘At last year’s Halloween party, one of our favourite waiters accidentally jumped out at my mum with a terrifying outfit on and she was so scared that only a complimentary cocktail could make up for it.
-Or, there was the time we took my 103-year-old grandma clay pigeon shooting… and she shot a hat trick!’
+As for her favourite memory, it’s between two: ‘at last year’s Halloween party, one of our favourite waiters accidentally jumped out at my mum with a terrifying outfit on and she was so scared that only a complimentary cocktail could make up for it.
+Or, there was the time we took my 103-year-old grandma clay-pigeon shooting and she shot a hat trick.’

 9. Dominic Greensmith, musician